 - If you visit the fortuneteller at Club Escapade during the Playable Epilogue, she will tell you that you have infinite possibilities, and that there is nothing you cannot do, nothing out of your reach.
 It's a wonderful feel-good message, after all that has happened... then you realize what is about to happen to you, and... yes, "The Path Is Open" just becomes beautifully liberating, and poignant.

 - On September 23rd, ask Shinjiro to the movies. it's a heroic animal marathon.
 And if you've been paying attention so far, you'll know he loves animals.
-At the end, he starts to cry, and runs away.
-It was one of the best moments of video gaming for this troper..
+At the end, he starts to cry, and runs away..

 - The ending to The Answer also qualifies.
 After everything that's happened, the whole cast really has become very close.
 Aigis has become more or less human, she and Yukari have no animosity, despite what happened earlier, and then the credits and New Day start playing.